ajwalter/ae2pattern/README.md

 - All Six Components reside in relevant Atomic folder structure and Library Menus.

 ----------------------------------------------------------------------------------------------------------
-## Rendering of all Components avialable from Menu - Templates - AE2 PATTERN LIBRARY COMPONENTS
+## Rendering of all Components avialable from:

+##+ Menu - Templates - AE2 PATTERN LIBRARY COMPONENTS

 - To show all Components built for assignment on single web page.